Wikonire/web-project-eleventy-netlify/README.md

 Accessibility (a11y), semantic HTML and sustainable design were key priorities.
 The final site is mobile-friendly, screen-reader compatible and tested on various screen sizes.

+You can view the live website here: [https://web-project-eleventy.pages.dev/](https://web-project-eleventy.pages.dev/)

 ---

 ## Ecograder Result